thomaszub/fallout-2-editor/README.md

 *Caveats:*
 - Skills are the unmodified value (so for a new game all values are 0.)
 - Some perks can be set to more than `1`, but not all support it (and might crash the game.)
+- Changing the gender needs reapplying the armor to change the appearance

 ## Todo
 - Add item editing.